enfycius/enfycius/README.md

 ![Labis](./assets/images/labis/team.JPG)

-> I have worked at LabIS as Back-End, AI Develeper until now.
+> I worked at LabIS as a back-end and AI developer.

-> Also, we have created an AI model that converts text into 3D, and we're currently developing a 2D AI model that modifies webtoon images.
+> During my time there, we developed an AI model that converted text into 3D and also worked on a 2D AI model that modified webtoon images.

 ---